 Broad-scale genome sequencing approaches, including multigene panel testing, whole-exome sequencing (WES), and whole-genome sequencing (WGS), are rapidly being developed and incorporated into a spectrum of clinical oncologic settings, including cancer therapeutics and cancer risk assessment.
-Several institutions and companies offer tumor sequencing, and institutions are developing “precision medicine” programs that sequence tumor genomes to identify driver genetic alterations that are targetable for therapeutic benefit to patients.[1-3] Many of these tumor-based approaches use reference germline DNA sequences to identify pathogenic alterations, which can also provide information on inherited risk of cancers in families.
+Several institutions and companies offer tumor sequencing, and some are developing “precision medicine” programs that sequence tumor genomes to identify driver genetic alterations that are targetable for therapeutic benefit to patients.[1-3] Many of these tumor-based approaches use germline DNA sequences as a reference to discriminate between DNA changes only within the tumor and those that are potentially inherited.
 In the genetic counseling and cancer risk assessment –setting, the use of gene panel testing to evaluate inherited cancer risk is becoming more common and may become routine in the near future, with institutions and companies offering gene panel testing to detect alterations in a host of cancer risk–associated genes.

 Automated Sanger sequencing is considered the first generation of sequencing technology.
 Sanger cancer gene sequencing uses polymerase chain reaction (PCR) amplification of genetic regions of interest followed by sequencing of PCR products using fluorescently labeled terminators, capillary electrophoresis separation of products, and laser signal detection of nucleotide sequence.[6,7] While this is an accurate sequencing technology, the main limitations of Sanger sequencing include low throughput, a limited ability to sequence more than a few genes at a time, and the inability to detect structural rearrangements.